kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 - MergeSort
     - List functions
-	    - Looping through a list
+	    - Looping through a list  - write code to iterate through the elements in a list
+		    - Using indexing
+		    - Without using indexing
+		    - Using a `while` statemen
         -  pop() - what does it do?
 Does it accept any arguments?
             - does `alist.pop()` have the same effect as `alist.pop(0)`?
             - How to use `pop()` to remove the last element in the list?